jquery/learn.jquery.com/page/javascript-101/conditional-code.md

 In order to use flow control successfully, it's important to understand which kinds of values are "truthy" and which kinds of values are "falsy."
 Sometimes, values that seem like they should evaluate one way actually evaluate another.

 ```
-// Values that evaluate to true
+// Values that evaluate to true:
 "0";
 "any string";
-[]; // an empty array
+[]; // An empty array.
-{}; // an empty object
+{}; // An empty object.
-1;  // any non-zero number
+1; // Any non-zero number.
 ```

 ```
-// Values that evaluate to false
+// Values that evaluate to false:
-"";  // an empty string
+""; // An empty string.
-NaN; // JavaScript's "not-a-number" variable
+NaN; // JavaScript's "not-a-number" variable.
 null;
-undefined; // be careful -- undefined can be redefined!
+undefined; // Be careful -- undefined can be redefined!
-0; // the number zero
+0; // The number zero.
 ```

 ## Conditional Variable Assignment with the Ternary Operator